Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Oatmeal is very good for the heart as well and will build a good supply of energy that should last him all through the mornings.

 My husband and I are both diabetic, and we add ground cinnamon to our oatmeal which is supposed to help keep sugar down.
-We both manage our sugar very well now and take very little medication for it.

 Be careful with an excess of dried fruits, but do add walnuts and almonds to his diet.
 Either as a mid-morning snack or in the afternoon to get him through to dinner.